linebender/vello/README.md

 </div>

-Vello is an experimental 2d graphics rendering engine written in Rust, using [`wgpu`].
+Vello is an experimental 2D graphics rendering engine written in Rust, with a focus on GPU compute.
-It efficiently draws large 2d scenes with interactive or near-interactive performance.
+It can draw large 2D scenes with interactive or near-interactive performance, using [`wgpu`] for GPU access.

 Quickstart to run an example program:
 ```shell